denisolcay/hello-world-2/README.md

 # hello-world-2
-Uploaded a script where I worked on the Titanic data set.
+Uploaded a R script where I worked on the Titanic data set.

 Hello!
 My name means ocean in Turkish, and I like the color blue!